How to cite this journal: Author, Date of the post, WMO Conflict Insight, Title of the post, ISSN:

 I would like to make the following recommendations:

-• International and local experts should assess the Truth and Reconciliation Commission’s capacities and provide need-based capacity-building support through training and coaching in a transparent and participatory manner.
+- International and local experts should assess the Truth and Reconciliation Commission’s capacities and provide need-based capacity-building support through training and coaching.

-• Processes of the Commission, including the appointment of commissioners, must take place in transparent ways following intensive transparent consultations.
+- Processes of the Commission, including the appointment of commissioners, must take place transparently following intensive consultations.
 Appointments and processes must be re-designed to meet international human rights standards and procedures.

-• The last extension of one year’s mandate is not enough to handle the high workload and satisfactorily manage all complaints.
+- The last extension of one year’s mandate is insufficient to handle the high workload and satisfactorily manage all complaints.
 Thus, a long-term mandate needs to be established.

 Certainly, restorative justice cannot heal all his pain and suffering.
 Still, the approach might help him live as well as possible with the consequences, reach an understanding, and overcome likely anger and bitterness.